Local EGOP for Continuous Index Learning: Experiment Details

 We trained an \texttt{FTTransformer} regression model \citep{gorishniy2021revisiting} on this dataset using the \texttt{rtdl} and \texttt{zero} frameworks.
 The network was trained for 40 epochs with a batch size of 1024 and learning rate $2 \times 10^{-3}$.
-After every 50 training steps, we computed an embedding-based influence profile analogous to EGOP weights:
+After every 50 training steps, we computed weights:

-where $z_i$ denotes the learned feature representation of $x_i$, $z_0$ is the embedding of the reference point, and $\tau = 8.0$ is a temperature parameter controlling decay.
-These weights were rendered with the same opacity scheme as EGOP to enable direct visual comparison.